In December 2020 I was proud to be honoured with the award of an MBE for Services to polar science based on my activities at The Open University.

 The British Antarctic Survey interviewed me four times before I got a job with them, and during that time I worked as a labourer in the London Docklands.
 Looking at my files I can see I've applied for 20 academic jobs since then.
 I was offered one.
 For one senior role, I was told the sift panel wanted something different from what they had previously, and verbally I was told "the feeling was we don't want another standard white male professor".
 I respect that, and my career demonstrates I'm committed to promoting and enabling diversity.
 At the same time I hope I never make those lazy assumptions about what a diverse workforce and population is.
 To me diversity includes characteristics that are not so obvious such as sexuality, neurodiversity and social class.

 The second punchline to that story is that they did appoint a "white male professor" to the role.
-I'd still feel better if they said outright "you're not our person".
+I'd have felt better if they said outright "you're not our person", but that sort of experience is common and I suppose they thought they were being kind.

 I will always remember the intelligent people from my secondary school who couldn’t go to university at 18 because they hadn’t got the grades, and I will never confuse education with intelligence.